Managing payments on the Companies Register

 Authority to add direct debit

-• have a RealMe® login
+• have a RealMe® login, and

 • be an administrator of the account.

-Add direct debit to an online services account
+Add direct debit to an online account

-4. We send an email with a Direct Debit Authority Form attached which must be signed and returned to us before a direct debit facility is activated on your account.
+We will send you an email with a 'Direct Debit Authority Form' attached.
+This form must be signed and returned to us before a direct debit facility is activated on your account.

 Manage your user account details Manage your organisation settings